tresr-community/chatbot-backend/README.md

-# Chatbot Backend
+# ChatBot Backend

 The NFTREASURE Community ChatBot

-This repository contains the source files for the Ron Jay [ChatBot](https://chatbot.nftreasure.community) backend.
+This repository contains the source files for the Ron Jay [ChatBot](https://chat.nftreasure.community) backend.

-This is an unofficial chatbot for the NFTREASURE Community and is not affiliated with the NFTREASURE project.
+This is an _unofficial_ chatbot for the NFTREASURE Community and is not affiliated with the NFTREASURE project.

 It is made with :heart: _love_ :heart: for the NFTREASURE Community.